Vanish-Coder/Ender-Dragon-Fight-Minecraft-Map/README.md

+# When you join the world, if your inventory has stuff in it, empty it out, for the sake of simplicity.
+This is not necessary though.
 # Ender-Dragon-Fight-Minecraft-Map
 ## An ender dragon challenge map where you can practice the final step of beating the game in a super convenient way.
 NOTE: THIS IS ONLY FOR MINECRAFT JAVA.
 ## Setup: